AmadeusITGroup/docu.me/README.md

 ### From terminal

-Go on the project's root folder, then type:
+Go on till the docuDemo folder, then type:

 	$ mvn spring-boot:run -Drun.arguments = "args1,args2"